Boris Miller

-Boris Miller (Russian: Борис Всеволодович Миллер, October 31 [O.S.
-November 12], 1877 – August 6, 1956) was a Soviet Iranianist scholar, professor at Moscow State University and doctor of sciences in philology (1939).
+Boris Vsevolodovich Miller (Борис Всеволодович Миллер, 12 November 1877 – 6 August 1956) was a Soviet Iranianist scholar, professor at Moscow State University, and doctor of sciences in philology.

 Biography

-He was born in 1877 in the family of the folklorist and ethnographer Vsevolod Miller (1848–1913) and Evgenia Viktorovna (née Nasonova, 1857–1927), he is also the nephew of the zoologist N. Nasonov.
+He was born in 1877 in the family of the folklorist and ethnographer Vsevolod Miller (1848–1913) and Evgenia Viktorovna (née Nasonova, 1857–1927), he is also the nephew of the zoologist Nikolai Nasonov.

 In 1895 he graduated with a gold medal from the 6th classical men's gymnasium and in 1899 graduated from the law faculty of Moscow University, and in 1903 from the Lazarev Institute of Oriental Languages.

 In 1902 he was sent to Lankaran uezd by the Council of Special Classes.
 The expedition covered mainly Northern Talyshstan, but as Miller notes he managed to call in the southern part of Talyshstan three times.
 In 1903–1917 he was in the diplomatic service in Muslim countries.
 After the revolution of 1917 he served in the Red Army, at the M. V. Frunze Military Academy with the rank of komdiv (division commander) he headed the department of oriental languages.
-He worked at the Academy of Sciences of the USSR, and was the head of the sector of Iranian philology at the Institute of Linguistics of the USSR Academy of Sciences.
+He worked at the Academy of Sciences of the Soviet Union, and was the head of the sector of Iranian philology at the Institute of Linguistics of the USSR Academy of Sciences.

-In 1919 he moved from Moscow to St. Petersburg, where he worked in the Caucasian section of the "Commission for the Study of the Tribal Composition of Russia," led by Nikolai Marr.
+In 1919 he moved from Moscow to Saint Petersburg, where he worked in the Caucasian section of the "Commission for the Study of the Tribal Composition of Russia," led by Nikolai Marr.
 Since 1935 professor and since 1939 doctor of sciences in philology at the Moscow Institute of Oriental Studies and researcher at the Institute of Linguistics of the Academy of Sciences of the USSR.
 He gave courses in Persian language and literature and the history of Iran.